Alyssa-Fedgo/Notion-Analyzer/README.md

 # 🧠 Notion Analyzer: Mood Journal Insights

-A Python tool that pulls your daily journal entries from Notion and structures them into a clean dataset for reflection and analysis.
-Designed to help identify personal patterns, enhance self-awareness, and support mental clarity using your own writing.
+A Python tool that pulls your daily journal entries from Notion and structures them for reflection and analysis.
+Now orchestrated with Apache Airflow, it automatically updates your Notion page with insights from your entries, helping you identify patterns, enhance self-awareness, and support mental clarity using your own writing.

 ---